Gluten-Free Diet Guide

 - Clean cooking utensils, knives, pans, grills, thermometers, cloths, and sponges carefully after each use and before cooking gluten-free foods.

 - Store gluten-free foods above gluten-containing foods in your refrigerator and cupboards.
 By doing this you prevent the risk of gluten-containing food particles falling below onto gluten-free foods, causing contamination.

 - Use pure spices rather than blends.

 - If you bake with gluten-containing flours, put away or cover your gluten-free foods when you bake.
 Flour dust can float in the air for several hours and contaminate your gluten-free products.

-- Avoid purchasing staples from bulk bins.
+- Avoid purchasing staples from bulk bins to minimize cross contamination.

 Step 7.
 Eat Out and Travel Gluten-Free with Ease